seigdev/artificial-intelligence/notes.md

 Paragraphs => Sentences => Unique Words (Vocabulary)

 ## One hot encoding

 - converting texts to vectors.
 - unique vocabulary play important role in one hot encoding. figure out the unique vocabularies first.

         Texts                 O/P

   D1 The food is bad 1
   D2 The food is good 0
   D3 Pizza is amazing 1

 Unique words : The food is good bad pizza amazing

 - when applying one hot encoding you convert specific words into vector representations of the unique words. example below :

 "The" in D1

 - vector representation
   The food is good bad pizza amazing
   1 0 0 0 0 0 0

 "food" in D1

 - vector representation
   The food is good bad pizza amazing
   0 1 0 0 0 0 0

 therefore, vector representation of D1

 D1 = [[1,0,0,0,0,0,0],
       [0,1,0,0,0,0,0],
       [0,0,1,0,0,0,0],
       [0,0,0,1,0,0,0]]
 D1.shape = 4 x 7

 D2 = [[1,0,0,0,0,0,0],
       [0,1,0,0,0,0,0],
       [0,0,1,0,0,0,0],
       [0,0,0,0,1,0,0]]
 D2.shape = 4 x 7

 D3 = [[0,0,0,0,0,1,0],
       [0,0,1,0,0,0,0],
       [0,0,0,0,0,0,1]]
 D3.shape = 3 x 7

+- disadvantages
+  - sparse matrix
+  - out of vocabulary
+  - semantic meaning still not captured

 ## bag of words

 - step one : dataset available
 - step two :
   - change all texts to lowercase
   - apply stopwords
   -
+- disadvantages
+  - sparse matrix
+  - out of vocabulary
+  - semantic meaning still not getting captured

+## TF - IDF

+- Term Frequency is the no of repition of words / no of words in sentence.
+- Inverse Document Frequency is the log(no of sentences / no of sentences containing the word)

+- advantages

+  - intuitive
+  - fixed size --> vocab size
+  - word importance is getting captured

+- disadvantages
+  - sparsity still exists
+  - OOV

+## Word Embedding
+  - converts the words in a text to vectors and find words with similar meaning using ttechniques like word2Vec.

 ## Logistic Regression

 - Supervised Learning
   inputs requires a label and has an expected output.

 - Sentiment Analysis
   - Tweet : I am happy becuase I am learing NLP
-    - Objective : predictive wether it is a positive sentiment or negative using logistics  regression classifier.
+    - Objective : predict wether it is a positive sentiment or negative using logistics regression classifier.
       - Positive : 1
       - Negative : 0
         - Process raw tweet in training set.
         - extract useful features.
         - train logistics regression classifier with minimizing cost.
         - ability to make prediction.

 NB : to get the frequency of a word in your vocabulary, you would have to count the number of times it appears.